HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-spectra.md

 - Understand how to retrieve the information necessary to access RXTE spectra stored in the HEASARC S3 bucket.
 - Be capable of downloading and visualizing retrieved spectra.
 - Perform basic spectral fits and explore how spectral properties change with time.
+- Use simple machine learning techniques to perform a model-independent analysis of the spectral data.

 ## Introduction